-19 The Congressional Budget Office (2013) estimates that the ACA will reduce the uninsured population by about half.
+24 The Congressional Budget Office (2013) estimates that the ACA will reduce the uninsured population by about half.
 Forecasts for the fraction of employees who lose ESI range widely; -10 percent (conditional on 100-400 percent FPL) is closer to zero than many, but not all, of the forecasts.

-400 percent of the poverty line.
+subsidy if they left employment.
+In 2011, 35.1% of non-elderly working household heads and spouses with earnings potential near the median were simultaneously working full-time, obtaining coverage through their employer, and in a family between 100 and 400 percent of the poverty line.
 With the ACA, that percentage may fall to 31.5.
-Multiplying the average of the two by the assumed exchange subsidy take-up rate of two-thirds yields the combined fraction of 0.222 noted above.
+Multiplying the average of the two by the assumed exchange subsidy participation rate of 48 percent (see below) yields the combined fraction of 0.160 noted above.

 The entries are color coded according to the program(s) applicable to the relevant subpopulation.
 Take the green color codes, for example.
-The aforementioned 0.183 entry (first row) represents all the persons who would jump onto the sliding income scale for exchange subsidies merely by switching to part-time work: 0.18 is therefore Table 1's entry for the "HI subsidies for persons with ESI at work" program on the "reduced hours" margin.
-For the employment margin, another 0.045 of the population can also jump onto the sliding scale, as indicated by the green-coded 0.039 and 0.006 entries in Table 1's second and third rows.
-The sum of all three of Table 3's green-coded employment entries is 0.23, which is entered in Table 1 for the "HI subsidies for persons with ESI at work" program.
+The aforementioned 0.131 entry (first row) represents all the persons who would jump onto the sliding income scale for exchange subsidies merely by switching to part-time work: 0.13 is therefore Table 1's entry for the "HI subsidies for persons with ESI at work" program on the "reduced hours" margin.
+For the employment margin, another 0.033 of the population can also jump onto the sliding scale, as indicated by the green-coded 0.028 and 0.005 entries in Table 1's second and third rows.
+The sum of all three of Table 4's green-coded employment entries is 0.16, which is entered in Table 1 for the "HI subsidies for persons with ESI at work" program.

-Table 1's program weights for the individual mandate penalty (employment margin) are small because about 12 percent of the population is uninsured and about six percent are expected to be uninsured.20 The program weights for "HI subsidies for persons w/o ESI at work" (that is, movements along the sliding income scale for the exchange subsidies) represent the combination of persons who are already covered by non-group insurance and workers who are currently uninsured but will get subsidized NGI once the exchanges come on-line.
-Both of these groups are thought to be small, which is why the program weights shown in Table 1 are only 0.07.21 Thus, while the sliding scale for exchange subsidies may be the most recognized source of high ACA
+Table 1's program weights for the individual mandate penalty (employment margin) are small because about 12 percent of the non-poor population is uninsured and about six percent are expected to be uninsured.25 The program weights for "HI subsidies for persons w/o ESI at work" (that is, movements along the sliding income scale for the exchange subsidies) include the combination of persons who are already covered by non-group insurance and workers who are currently uninsured but will get subsidized NGI once the exchanges come on-line.
+Both of these groups are thought to be small, which is and by themselves would make a program weight of only 0.07.
+Thus, while the sliding scale for exchange subsidies may be the most recognized source of high ACA marginal tax rates, it is less common than: the employer penalties, the withholding of exchange

-20 For this purpose, "uninsured" does not include persons aged 25 or less and without dependents because I assume that they satisfy the individual mandate by participating in their parents' plan.
+25 For this purpose, "uninsured" does not include persons aged 25 or less and without dependents because I assume that they satisfy the individual mandate by participating in their parents' plan.
 The individual mandate program weight of 0.09 does not imply that the ACA would penalize 6 percent of household heads and spouses between the ages of 26 and 64 (about 7 million people) because many of them would be unemployed (indeed, that possibility is the reason why the individual mandate adds to the marginal tax rate).
 The Congressional Budget Office (2010) predicts that 3.9 million household heads and spouses will be penalized for lack of insurance among family members; my program weight is consistent with about that many penalty payers.